 Looking for a fun and creative Halloween craft to do with your students?
 These paper plate spider web crafts are the perfect festive activity!
-Keep reading to learn how-to easily make them with your students!
+Keep reading to learn how to easily make them with your students!

 When apple art and leaf crafts are complete it’s fun to move on to spider, bat, and pumpkin themes.
 Today I’m sharing one of my favorite craft themes for kids with a fall spider craft!
 This cute paper plate spider web craft doesn’t only need to be made during the fall months.
 It’ll work for any time of the year as a kindergarten bug unit activity.
 Like my last spider web craft for kids, this one is super simple and adorable.

 As a parent, I’ve always loved the art projects my kids bring home.
-Often, we get to take a few completed crafts from their school’s fall open house or back to school night.
+Often, we get to take a few completed crafts from their school’s fall open house or back-to-school night.
 These cotton ball spider webs are fun because they make a cute seasonal decoration both in the classroom and at home.

 Spiders produce silk with their silk glands and spin them into webs.
 They have special organs called spinnerets that let them make different types of thread for their webs.
 Spider webs can feel sticky, and so are the cotton balls with glue in this craft!
-Be sure to head straight to the sink afterwards to wash any cotton ball spider webs that may be stuck to little hands.
+Be sure to head straight to the sink afterward to wash any cotton ball spider webs that may be stuck to little hands.

 - 1 Paper Plate